The Capizzi College

 an image of Sicily taken from the atlas,

-a volume of 1511 (" De Libertate ecclesiastical", by Joannis Lupi)
+a volume of 1511 ("De Libertate ecclesiastical", by Joannis Lupi)

-a very ancient volume in eastern tongue.
+a very ancient volume in eastern tongue (photo on the right).

 The Library of the Real Capizzi College, besides a priceless historical archive, holds over 21 thousand books scientiphic, literary, philosophical and theological, with Greek, Latin, Italian, English, Spanish, German and French texts.
 It is evident the high grade of culture reached in the centuries by the College and the level of scholastic formation that was there furnished.